JohannesLorenz/lmms-wiki/Compiling-lmms-(Apple).md

     cd lmms
     mkdir build
     ```
-1. Optionally, you can also create a "target" directory, or you can install LMMS to any directory of your choice.
+1. Optionally, you can also create a "target" directory, or you can install LMMS to any *empty* directory of your choice.
-    <br>*Warning, If you choose something other than `$HOME/lmms/target` you will later need to modify data/create_apple_installer.sh.*

     ```sh
     mkdir target
     ```
-1. Then configure LMMS with CMake, using the previously created target directory (or any directory of your choice, in which case just replace "../target" with the directory you want to use).
+1. Then configure LMMS with CMake, using the previously created target directory (or any *empty* directory of your choice, in which case just replace "../target" with the directory you want to use).

     ```sh
     cd build